kromonos/userful_files/README.md

 `/Documents` contains some useful documents to use for different purposes
 `/Mastodon blocks` contains blocklists for mastodon to keep your timeline clean
-`/Mastodon blocks/fediblockers.csv` contains a list of instances who abuse the hash tag #Fediblock to spread hate and lies `/Scripts` contains scripts to use, in example the script to block whole ASN via iptables
+`/Mastodon blocks/fediblockers.csv` contains a list of instances who abuse the hash tag #Fediblock to spread hate and lies or those, who use this list to block without checking the accuracy of the accusations made there.
+`/Scripts` contains scripts to use, in example the script to block whole ASN via iptables
 `.editorconfig` Example [editorconfig](https://editorconfig.org/) file
 `.gitignore` Example gitignore file